bobbycomet/Conky-Studio/README.md

 **Design desktop HUDs visually.
 Ship real Conky themes.**

 No sudo.
 No package installers.
-If your distro runs AppImages and Conky, you can run Conky Studio.
+If your distro runs AppImages and Conky (playerctl and sensors are needed for some nodes), you can run Conky Studio.

 **Live preview = export.** Same pipeline.
 Not a mockup.